The ICP ledger

 - This page provides an introduction to the basics of ICP and the ledger.
 For a more detailed explanation of the complete public interface of the ledger canister head over to the specification in the references section.

-- Ledger local setup walks you through the steps to deploy a ledger canister to your local replica for development.
+- ICP-Ledger local setup walks you through the steps to deploy a ledger canister to your local replica for development.

 - Account trimming explains the mechanism to trim the dust accounts from the ledger.

-An account belongs to and is controlled by the account owner who must be an Internet Computer (IC) principal.
-No account can be owned by two or more IC principals (no "joint accounts").
+An account belongs to and is controlled by the account owner who must be an Internet Computer (ICP) principal.
+No account can be owned by two or more ICP principals (no "joint accounts").
 However, since a principal can refer to an external user as well as to a canister, joint accounts can be implemented as canisters.

 An account owner may control more than one account.
 In this case, each account corresponds to a pair (account_owner, sub_account).
 The sub-account is an optional bitstring which helps distinguish between the different sub-accounts of the same owner.